Find cover tailored to seniors with cover for pre-existing medical conditions with ASTI.

 - Chubb Assistance 24/7.
 Australian Seniors Travel Insurance provides 24/7 emergency referral service through Chub Assistance.
 You can also use the service for non-emergency advice and assistance with your coverage.

 - Family included on policy.
 All of the policies with this insurance carrier cover dependent children and grandchildren.
 There is no limit to the number of children and grandchildren that can be placed on the same policy.
 In addition, joint policies also include the policyholder’s spouse or partner.
 Both the single and joint policy also includes two additional unrelated children that are going along on the trip.

 - No medical certification required.
 Australian Seniors Travel Insurance does not require the policyholder to obtain medical certification prior to starting a policy.
 This is a great benefit for many seniors who do not want the added burden of obtaining a medical examination just to take out a travel insurance policy.

-- Many pre-existing conditions included.
-Many, but not all, pre-existing conditions among seniors are covered by the policy for no additional charge, so long as there hasn't been a recent issue (i.e. if you have high cholesterol but no other known heart conditions).
+- Some pre-existing conditions included.
+Some common pre-existing conditions among seniors are covered by the policy for no additional charge, so long as there hasn't been a recent issue (i.e. if you have high cholesterol but no other known heart conditions).
 This makes it a great option for older residents who want to travel but may be concerned about the overseas medical expenses associated with their pre-existing medical condition.
 Other conditions may be covered for a premium.